jamesthesnake/PumasDocs.jl/docs/src/basics/simulation.md

 ## The `simobs` Function

-Simulation of PuMaS models are performed via the `simobs` function.
+Simulation of a `PuMaSModel` are performed via the `simobs` function.
 The function is given by the values:

 ```julia